rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 This string will be included as part of an asymmetric token and should not be secret.
 It is intended for the rare use cases like "cryptographic proof that the central CA server authorized this action".
 Cargo requires it to be non-whitespace printable ASCII.
 Registries that need non-ASCII data should base64 encode it.

-Both fields can be set with `cargo login --registry=name --private-key="key" --private-key-subject="subject"`.
+Both fields can be set with `cargo login --registry=name --private-key --private-key-subject="subject"` witch will prompt you to put in the key value.

 A registry can have at most one of `private-key`, `token`, or `credential-process` set.